dagghe/pyOMA2/CONTRIBUTING.md

 When adding a new package, make sure to update the correct lock file(s).
 For example:

-For Python 3.8 Windows
+For Python 3.8 Windows:
 ```shell
 pdm add <package_name> --lockfile=pdm-py38win.lock
 ```

-For Python 3.8 Linux
+For Python 3.8 Linux:
 ```shell
 pdm add <package_name> --lockfile=pdm-py38unix.lock
 ```